Female education in Nigeria: Current policies of progression

 Currently Nigerian women are making progress within their society.
 In recent years, three male-dominated professions, the Nigerian Medical Association, the Nigerian Bar Association and the Institute of Chartered Accountants of Nigeria, have been led by female presidents.
 The successive creation of the National Commission for Women and a ministerial portfolio for Women Affairs provide additional avenues for the promotion of women's educational issues and the enhancement of the role of women in national development by way of a statutory body and a Ministry.
 In addition to this, the Engineering profession which is also considered to be a heavily gender-marginalised field has seen some changes with the establishment of Women Engineering bodies responsible for promoting Women representation in the Engineering field.
 One of such organisations is APWEN.

 Today, more children go to school and learn to read and write than in previous decades.
 As a result, younger persons are much more likely to be literate than older persons.
-In a survey done by the International Education Statistics measured Nigerian literacy across different 5-year age groups.
-Among persons aged 15 to 19 years - those who were of primary school age in the 1990s - the literacy rate is 70%.
+In a survey conducted by the International Education Statistics measured Nigerian literacy across different 5-year age groups.
+Among persons aged 15 to 19 years – those who were of primary school age in the 1990s – the literacy rate is 70%.
 Among persons 80 years or older, only 13% are literate.
 Additionally, the gap between boys and girls aged 15 to 19 is only 11%.

 Nigerian women's access to formal education is still being constrained due to their unfair workload within the household division of labour.
 Consequently, the realization of the MDG3's 'gender equality and women empowerment' targets is being impeded harshly.
 Moreover, according to Bhavani, such unequal social and gender relations needs to be transformed in order to take women out of want and poverty.

 A 2007 UNESCO and UNICEF report addressed the issue of education from a rights-based approach.
 Three interrelated rights were specified and must be addressed in concert in order to provide education for all: